Shiv-MechE/AutoHotKey-OSRS-Scripting-for-Accessibility-Issues-Color-Bot-/README.md

 # Shiv's AutoHotKey Scripting Project Description
 #### https://github.com/Shiv-MechE

+## The Project
+To automate gameplay, and, mimic human like gameplay in the MMORPGame titled “Oldschool Runescape (OSRS)”.
+This game is played by performing repetitive actions, thus, an opportunity for automation is born.
+However, the environment within the game is dynamic and therefore scripts must be robust in order to adapt.

+## Folder Structure
+* __Alcher/__ contains the Alching script and all functions created to support it.
+  * __Alcher/Alcher.ahk__ is the actual main script to run.
+* __Cooker-Fisher-Cutter-Fighter/__ contains various main scripts and all the functions created to support it.
+  * The main scripts to run depending on what gameplay tasks you want to automate are
+    * __Cooker-Fisher-Cutter-Fighter/HosidiusFlyFisher.ahk__
+    * __Cooker-Fisher-Cutter-Fighter/HosidiuosCooker.ahk__
+    * __Cooker-Fisher-Cutter-Fighter/HosidiusOakCutter.ahk__

 ## Videos of the Scripts in Action:
 * Fishing Script Youtube: https://youtu.be/Yd7HCKFWxRY
   * [<img src="https://img.youtube.com/vi/Yd7HCKFWxRY/hqdefault.jpg" width="200" height="200"/>](https://www.youtube.com/embed/Yd7HCKFWxRY)